Harshal19t/PDF_Summarizer/README.md

-Developed an LLM application uing Google gemini pro and langchain where we can multiple pdf documents with the help of FAISS vector emebeddings.
+Developed an LLM application using Google Gemini Pro and Langchain where we can multiple PDF documents with the help of FAISS vector embeddings.